Get your home holiday-ready 🎄 SEE ALL IDEAS

 Neiko’s Diamond Hole Saw Bits

-We had high hopes for both Neiko’s Diamond Hole Saw Bits and Blendx Diamond Drill Bits, but they didn’t live up to our standards.
-Both of these bit sets are marketed as having diamond dust electroplated on the edges of the bits, and porcelain was listed among the types of tile they would cut through.
+We had high hopes for Neiko’s Diamond Hole Saw Bits, but they didn’t live up to our standards.
+This bit set is marketed as having diamond dust electroplated on the edges of the bits, and porcelain was listed among the types of tile they would cut through.

 Alas, it was not to be.
-Both the Neiko bits and the Blendx bits cut through ceramic, travertine, and even glass tile, but every bit in both sets pooped out before creating a hole in porcelain tile.
-Since porcelain is extremely hard, we always tried the bits on softer types of tile before drilling through porcelain—that way, we knew what they would drill as well as what they wouldn’t.
-None of the Neiko or Blendx bits got more than halfway through porcelain before the diamond dust burned off.
+The Neiko bits cut through ceramic, travertine, and even glass tile, but every bit in the set pooped out before creating a hole in porcelain tile.
+Since porcelain is extremely hard, we always tried the bits on softer types of tile before drilling through porcelain.
+That way, we knew what they would drill as well as what they wouldn’t.
+None of the Neiko bits got more than halfway through porcelain before the diamond dust burned off.
 And that was even with water droplets added to the holes as we drilled.
-In short, neither of these products qualifies as being among the best drill bits for hard porcelain tile.
+In short, they didn’t qualify as being among the best drill bits for hard porcelain tile.

 We could still recommend these bits as suitable for drilling through ceramic and glass, but because they failed on porcelain, we had to eliminate them from the competition.
 One of our testing criteria is ensuring the products we test live up to their marketing hype.
-It’s not that these are bad bits, but both were advertised as being suitable for porcelain, and neither lived up to that claim.
+It’s not that these are bad bits, but they were advertised as being suitable for porcelain, but did not live up to that claim.

 Jump to Our Top Picks